-Unsatisfactory Needs Improvement Proficient Exemplary I-E: Data-Informed Decision Making Gathers limited information on district strengths and weaknesses and writes district and annual action plans that lack data- informed goals.
+Unsatisfactory Needs Improvement Proficient Exemplary I-E: Data-Informed Decision Making Gathers limited information on district strengths and weaknesses and writes district and annual action plans that lack data-informed goals.
 Identifies multiple sources of evidence related to student learning to assess the district's strengths and areas for improvement, but these data are not comprehensive and/or analysis is insufficient, such that district and annual action plans lack focused or measurable goals.
 Uses multiple sources of evidence related to student learning, including state, district, and school assessment results and growth data, to inform district goals and improve organizational performance, educator effectiveness, and student learning.
 Regularly monitors and shares progress with the community.
 Supports principals to align school improvement goals to district plans and goals.
 Leads administrator teams in identifying and using multiple sources of evidence including state, district, and school assessment results and growth data, educator evaluation data, district culture and climate information, to assess and communicate the district's strengths and areas for improvement.
 Involves stakeholders in the creation of district improvement and annual action plans comprised of measurable, results-oriented goals, and empowers principals to develop and implement similarly robust and aligned school plans and goals.
 Regularly monitors and shares progress with the community.
-I-F: Student Learning Demonstrates expected impact on student learning based on multiple measures of student learning, growth, and achievement, including student progress on common assessments and statewide student growth measures where available.
-There are no associated performance descriptors for the Student Learning Indicator.
-For administrators, evidence of impact on student learning based on multiple measures of student learning, growth, and achievement must be taken into account by the evaluator(s) when determining a performance rating for Standard I. Evaluators and educators should identify the most appropriate assessments of student learning and anticipated student learning gains associated with those measures when developing the Educator Plan.
+I student learning based on multiple ssments and statewide student grov measures of student learning, growth, wth measures where available. and achievement, including I-F: Student Learning There are no associated performance descriptors for the Student Learning Indicator.
+For administrators, evidence of impact on student learning based on multiple measures of student learning, growth, and achievement must be taken into account by the evaluator(s) when determining a performance rating for Standard I. Evaluators and educators should identify the most appropriate assessments of student learning and anticipate student learning gains associated with those measures when developing the Educator Plan.
 For superintendents and other district leaders, multiple measures of student learning might include (but should not be limited to) statewide assessments, assessments from curricular materials used in multiple schools, district-created common assessments, or others measures that provide information about student learning across the district.